redwoodresearch/rust_circuit_public/readme.md

 # Rust Circuit

 Rust_circuit is a library for expressing and manipulating tensor computations for neural network interpretability, written in Rust and used in Python notebooks.
 It includes support for causal scrubbing.

-Linux and M1 Mac are supported.
+Linux and M1 Mac are supported - Windows has not been tested and probably does not work.

+This library is mainly intended for REMIX participants and former Redwood staff that want to continue using Circuits outside of Redwood.
+Other people are welcome to try and use it, but it's likely to be a rough time especially if you don't know Rust.

+## Installation

+Note: the `pip` version of `rust_circuit` depends on Redwood's internal code, so you won't be able to use that directly - you have to build the Rust code in this repository from source.

-## Building from Source on Linux
+### Building from Source on Linux

 - Install `rustup` from [https://rustup.rs](https://rustup.rs) .
 Do the default installation.
 - Install `clang`: `sudo apt install clang`